Grew-dev/grew-privacy-policy/README.md

 You are free to refuse our request for your personal information, with the understanding that we may be unable to provide you with our services.

-Your continued use of our website will be regarded as acceptance to this privacy policy and our Terms & Conditions
+Your continued use of our websites and services will be regarded as acceptance to this privacy policy and our Terms & Conditions

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.